chandchen/Billboard/README.md

 # Superman
-Build complete blog project, ready for production use.
+Build a complete blog application, ready for production use.